-Although umbilical hernias are easily treatable, in rare situations they can become a serious condition.
+Although umbilical hernias are easily treatable, they can become a serious condition on rare occasions.

-- Umbilical hernias are particularly common in premature babies
+- Umbilical hernias are common in babies born preterm.

 Umbilical hernias are common in young infants, but the exact rate is not known because many cases go unreported and resolve themselves without the need for treatment.

-They are particularly common in premature babies; up to 75 percent of babies born under 1.5 kilograms in weight have an umbilical hernia.
+They are particularly common in infants born preterm.
+Up to 75 percent of newborns with a birth weight of less than 1.5 kilograms (kg) have an umbilical hernia.

-While the developing fetus is in the uterus (womb), the umbilical cord passes through an opening in the abdominal wall, which should close soon after a baby is born.
+While the developing fetus is in the womb, the umbilical cord passes through an opening in the abdominal wall.
+This should close soon after birth.

-However, sometimes the muscles do not completely seal, leaving a weak spot through which an umbilical hernia can develop.
+However, the muscles do not always seal completely, leaving a weak spot through which an umbilical hernia can push.

-In the majority of cases, an infant's umbilical hernia closes on its own by the age of 12 months.
-If the hernia is still there by the time the child is 4 years old, a doctor may recommend surgery.
+In most cases, an umbilical hernia experienced by an infant closes on its own by the age of 3 to 4 years.
+If a hernia is still present by the time the child is 4 years old, a doctor may recommend surgery.

-Umbilical hernias might also develop in adults, especially if they are very overweight, lifting heavy objects, or have a persistent cough.
+Umbilical hernias can also develop in adults, especially if they are clinically overweight, lifting heavy objects, or have a persistent cough.
 Women who have had multiple pregnancies have a higher risk of developing an umbilical hernia.

 In adults, hernias are much more common in females.
-Among infants, the risk is about the same for boys and girls.Symptoms
+Among infants, the risk is about the same for males and females.

 When to see a doctor:

-- You used to be able to reduce the hernia (i.e. push the bulge flat against the abdomen), but now it cannot be reduced without significant pain/tenderness
+- You used to be able to push the bulge flat against the abdomen, but now it cannot be reduced without significant pain or tenderness.